Do Spoilers Really Spoil Experiences?

-This is the main reason for a lot of the internet's collective rage against spoilers, and people's insistence that spoilers be marked in a way that allows a reader to overlook them.
-(TV Tropes came up with an ingenious way to do this; on that site, spoilers are invisible text, visible only when someone highlights them with their mouse.)
-The reasoning being, if the movie has a particularly unexpected, awesome thing happening at the end, the spoiler ruins the suspense building up to it.
+This is the main reason for the internet's collective rage against spoilers, and the reason for people's insistence that spoilers be marked in a way that allows a reader to overlook them.
+The reason being, if the movie has a particularly unexpected, awesome thing happening at the end, the spoiler ruins the suspense building up to it.

 How do I know this?
 Well, let's use another film example.
 One of my favorite movies, one I watch over and over again, is The Sixth Sense.
 The movie is rather famous at this point for having this twist ending: The main character, a psychiatrist studying a boy who says he can see ghosts, is himself a ghost.

 Every time I re-watch The Sixth Sense, I know this going into it.
 Does it ruin any part of the experience for me?
-No. If anything, it's more fun to know the ending and go into it looking for clues to it (such as in the Sixth Sense how the main character's wife is very distant from him and never speaks directly to him for any extended period of time).
+No. If anything, it's more fun to know the ending and go into it looking for clues to it (such as how the main character's wife is very distant from him, and never speaks directly to him for any extended period of time).
 I knew the ending of Donnie Darko, and I still re-watched about a bajillion more times, just because it made no sense whatsoever.
 Re-watching the film was a way for me to gather clues and make sense out of the ending.

 In life, humans tend to be very heavily fixated on goals.
-They want to get through school, get their dream job, open a business, expand a business, and their main goal in life is then broken down into thousands of micro-goals.
-That's how modern society works, by being extremely goal-oriented.
-However, the case used to be that people tried to get the most beautiful experience out of daily life, without rushing around to fulfill a long list of goals.
-So forget the rat race and even the bucket list and just do and just be.
-Ok, so I'm getting hippie-philosophical here.
-Sorry!
+They have many major goals, and then their main goals are broken down into thousands of micro-goals.
+That's how modern society works.
+However, one problem is being so focused on goals that we lose sight of breathing and being mindful in the present, or present in the mind.
+So forget the rat race and even the bucket list, and just do and just be.
+(Ok, so I'm getting hippie-philosophical here.
+Sorry!)